|Sanibel Island, FL|

 Punta Rassa, located on the mainland across San Carlos Bay from the eastern end of Sanibel Island, soon thereafter became a substantial port as cattle were driven to its docks from across Florida to be loaded onto vessels and transported to Cuba.
 In 1856, the Lighthouse Board recommended a beacon be established on Sanibel Island to light the port, but no action was taken.
 After the Civil War, another request for funding for the lighthouse was made in 1878, accompanied by the following justification:

 Work on the lighthouse began on the eastern tip of the island in February 1884, while the superstructure was fabricated in the north and shipped to the site.
-A 162-foot-long wharf was built on creosoted piles, allowing materials to be landed for the tower and for two square keeper’s dwellings, topped by hipped roofs and supported by iron pilings.
-Just two miles from Sanibel Island, the ship carrying the lighthouse material for both Sanibel and Cape San Blas sank.
-Crews aboard the lighthouse tenders Arbutus and Mignonette, assisted by a diver, were able to recover almost all of the pieces, and the lighthouse, consisting of four iron legs arranged in a pyramidal fashion around a cylindrical central column, was ready to be lit by keeper Dudley Richardson on August 20, 1884.
-A third-order Fresnel lens graced the tower at a height of about ninety-eight feet.
+A 162-foot-long, T-head wharf was built on creosoted piles, allowing materials to be landed for the tower and for two square keeper’s dwellings, topped by hipped roofs and supported by iron pilings.
+Just two miles from Sanibel Island, the ship carrying the iron work from Jersey City for the towers at both Sanibel Island and Cape San Blas sank.
+Crews aboard the lighthouse tenders Arbutus and Mignonette, assisted by a diver, were able to fish up all of the pieces save two small gallery brackets, which were subsequently fabricated in New Orleans.
+Consisting of four iron legs arranged in a pyramidal fashion around a cylindrical central column topped by a lantern room, the lighthouse was ready to be lit by keeper Dudley Richardson on August 20, 1884.
+A third-order Fresnel lens graced the tower at a height of about ninety-eight feet and produced a fixed white light, punctuated every two minutes by a brilliant flash.
 Just like its twin at Cape San Blas, the central column of Sanibel Island Lighthouse stops about twenty feet from the ground and must be accessed by an external staircase.

 Needless to say, the family helped run the lighthouse.
 The Shanahans had a pet deer that would race up and down the beach along with a trained cat that would roll over like a dog.
-After Henry passed away in 1913, his son Eugene later became keeper of the lighthouse, and Clarence Rutland, one of Henry Shanahan’s stepsons, served as an assistant keeper from 1918 through 1926 and again from 1936 through 1941.
-Rutland gave the following description of the daily routine at the lighthouse:
+Henry passed away in 1913 after twenty-three years at the lighthouse, but his son Eugene, who had served as his father’s assistant for several years, would return in 1924 to carry on the family’s connection to the lighthouse.
+Clarence Rutland, one of Henry Shanahan’s stepsons, served as an assistant keeper from a stint in the 1920s and again in the 1930s.
+Rutland left the following description of the daily routine at the lighthouse:

 There were two men at the time.
 We changed watch each night at 12.
 It was an oil light then, and we’d take a five-gallon can up full in the afternoon and pump the light and bring the can down empty in the morning.